• Home

 (note tabroom.com will make you enter the result twice to assure it is correct).
 Otherwise, you make the tournament late.

-5. In Public Forum, LD, and World Schools debate, give verbal feedback to the debaters:
+--In Open Public Forum and LD debate, ALSO give verbal feedback to the debaters with:

 1. who won